- CrustLab /

 Once a block is full, it is linked to the previous blocks in a sequence.
 The sequence of blocks is stored in a decentralized manner.
 Unlike traditional databases where all the data are stored in a single location, a blockchain ledger is distributed across a network of computers.
 A consensus mechanism is used to ensure that all the nodes store an identical copy of the ledger and they all agree on the state of the blockchain at any given time.

 Note that a blockchain implementation does not always have to save data directly.
 In some cases, the data itself is stored off-chain in relational databases, while the blockchain database layers are used to store a reference or hash of the data.
 This is particularly useful for storing larger datasets while maintaining the security and transparency benefits of blockchain.
+Using blockchain for database development enables transparent and immutable storage of critical data.

 Types of Blockchain Databases